CeeThinwa/BTS-Continuous-Learning/book/pandas_python.md

 Be VERY CAREFUL with the order; the transformed dictionary is put second, so that the update is reflected; if this is not done, the changes will be overwritten.
 :::

-🔎 The `column_remover` is really useful in deleting blank rows in each dataframe; `thresh=3` means that blank rows and rows that have 2 filled values or less will be deleted.
+🔎 The `blank_row_remover` is really useful in deleting blank rows in each dataframe; `thresh=3` means that blank rows and rows that have 2 filled values or less will be deleted.

 ```
 def blank_row_remover(affected_dfs={}):